dumlutimuralp/antrea-packet-walks/part_b/README.md

 The fourth flow entry matches on destination protocol and port which is TCP 80.
 The same flow entry has a conjunction action with a conjunction id of "3" and "4".

-**NOTE:** Conjunction 4 is not the focus of this section since it addresses the ingress traffic to the "frontend pod" which is not relevant here.
+**NOTE:** Conjunction 4 is not the focus of this section since it addresses the ingress traffic to the "frontend pod" which is configured in the ingress section of the "frontendpolicy" but it is not relevant here since the current flow is ingress to backend1 pod.

 The fifth flow entry matches on the OF port id where the flow will be delivered to (reg1=0x30).
 0x30 corresponds to 48 in decimal, which is the OF port that the backend pod is connected to.
 This is an additional check (verifying the OF port ID of the receiver) that the ingress table implements in addition to source IP check.
 The same flow entry has a conjunction action with a conjunction id of "3".